oleeveeuh/MoE-for-Multimodal-Parkinsons-Disease-Classification-Using-Spiral-Drawings-and-Audio-Recordings/README.md

 # Quickstart Guide
-## Requirements
+## Requirements (Subject to Change)

-# Manuscript Status
+audiomentations       0.42.0
+Brotli                1.1.0
+colorama              0.4.6
+conda-libmamba-solver 25.3.0
+h2                    4.2.0
+nn                    0.1.1
+opencv-python         4.12.0.88
+pip-autoremove        0.10.0
+PySocks               1.7.1
+scikit-image          0.25.2
+seaborn               0.13.2
+torchaudio            2.7.1
+torchvision           0.22.1
+transformers          4.54.0

+# Running the Code
+Currently, the code is very unrefined and very segmented.
+A master program will be written once all pipelines are finalized.
+The MoE model can be run directly as all input data is included.
+However, if needed for replication purposes, each modality's steps are organized into separate files with names corresponding to the step executed.

 # Acknowledgements

-This work was conucted as part of the University of Wyoming's HUMANS MOVE: NSF REU Site.
+This work was conucted as part of the University of Wyoming's HUMANS MOVE: NSF REU Site, under the mentorship of Dr. Shivanand Sheshappanavar.